 Magic?
 Depends on how you define it.

 The key is that you have to go out and make your dreams happen.
 You must decide what you want.
 Then you must take action to make it happen.
-If you dream about visiting the Caribbean, but then turn down your friend’s request to join her on a cruise, you can curse the Universe all you like for not granting your wishes.
+If you dream about visiting the Caribbean, but then turn down your friend’s request to join her on a cruise, then you can curse your Magic 8 Ball for steering you wrong.
 Or you can say “YES” and end up on a sugar sand beach with your toes in the crystal waters.

 Dream big, and act accordingly!